German occupation of Belgium during World War I: Administration and governance

 By November 1914, the vast majority of Belgian territory (2,598 out of 2,636 communes) was under German occupation.
 From November 1914, occupied Belgium, together with the occupied French border areas of Givet and Fumay, was divided by the Germans into three zones.
 The first, the Operationsgebiet (Operational Zone), covered a small amount of territory near the front line in the far west of Belgium.
-Near this zone was the Etappengebiet (Staging Zone), covering most of East and West Flanders along with parts of Hainaut and Luxembourg.
+Near this zone was the Etappengebiet (Staging Zone), covering most of East and West Flanders provinces along with parts of Hainaut and Luxembourg provinces.
 The remainder of the country, the largest of the zones, the Generalgouvernement (General Government) covered the majority of the country and the French territories.
 Unlike the Operational and Staging Zones, the General Government was intended to be a total administration and so was markedly less repressive that the other two zones whose governance was based on military concerns alone.
 Civilians in the Operational and Staging Zones were officially classed as "prisoners" by the German military.

 The General Government was placed under the command of a German general who was accountable to the army.
 After a brief tenure by Colmar von der Goltz in 1914, command was held by Moritz von Bissing and later, from April 1917, by Ludwig von Falkenhausen.
 The German authorities aimed to use the occupation to benefit the German economy and industrial production but hoped to keep the Belgian state and economy functioning if it did not impede their main objectives.

 Administratively, the German administration had a Zivilverwaltung (Civil Administration) tasked with dealing with day-to-day matters and a network of local Kommandanturen in towns and cities across Belgium.
 It could also call on up to 80,000 soldiers.
 In most cases, however, the administration was content to use the existing Belgian civil service and local government for much of its administration.